allisala/compliance-radar322391/README.md

 Outlier analysis was an important step in our EDA because several key variables are scores on bounded scales (e.g. audit scores, risk scores).
 Values far outside the expected range are more likely to be data entry errors than genuine observations and can heavily distort models.
 For all numerical variables in numerical_cols, we plotted histograms with KDE overlays.
 This allowed us to:

- -Check that most values fall into sensible ranges.
+1. Check that most values fall into sensible ranges.

- -Spot isolated values far away from the bulk of the distribution.
+2. Spot isolated values far away from the bulk of the distribution.

- -Identify which variables needed more detailed inspection.
+3. Identify which variables needed more detailed inspection.

 From this step, three variables clearly stood out:
-   -audit_score_q1
+1. audit_score_q1

-   -overall_risk_score
+2. overall_risk_score

-   -compliance_score_final
+3. compliance_score_final

 Observed values for audit_score_q1 clearly below 30, which is unrealistic for this scoring context.
 These outliers were treated as erroneous and set to NaN.
 Some values for overall_risk_score were > 100, which is impossible for a 0–100 risk scale.
 All values > 100 were set to NaN.